JuliaCollections/DataStructures.jl/README.rst

 ``getkey(m,k,defaultk)``
   Returns key ``k`` where ``m`` is a SortedDict, if ``k`` is in ``m`` else it returns ``defaultk``.
-Note the following subtlety with this
-  function: if the container uses in its ordering an ``eq`` method different from isequal (e.g., case-insensitive ASCII strings illustrated above), then the return value is the actual key stored in the SortedDict that is equivalent
+  If the container uses in its ordering an ``eq`` method different from isequal (e.g., case-insensitive ASCII strings illustrated above), then the return value is the actual key stored in the SortedDict that is equivalent